-The Payment Card Industry Data Security Standard (PCI DSS) apply to any organization handling credit card data in the US.
+The Payment Card Industry Data Security Standard (PCI DSS) applies to any organization handling credit card data in the US.
 Attaining compliance requires you to pass a rigorous audit from a licensed auditor, to ensure you network and practices meet the industry's best practices.
-In particular, section 6.5 of the standard requires you to:
+In particular, section 6.2.2 of the standard lists the following requirement:

-This page describes how Hacksplaining can help you meet this requirement.
-Don't forget to purchase an Enterprise license if you need evidence of completion!
+This page illustrates how the Hacksplaining training material helps you meet your PCI security requirements.
+Don't forget to purchase an Enterprise License if you need evidence of completion!

 See the OWASP Top 10 for vulnerabilities you will likely need to cover.